 - Field School Development Workflow - designed to provide an overview of steps

 - Worksheet 1 with Budget

 - Worksheet 2 Daily Itinerary _ Travel Arrangements

 Note: Check in regularly with the Study Abroad Office to learn more about any new initiatives, inter-disciplinary opportunities and partnerships we may be working on.

 Other short-term Study Abroad opportunities

-Another fantastic resource for TRU students to go abroad and consider is with the British Columbia Study Abroad (BCSA) Consortium.
+Another fantastic resource for TRU students to go abroad is with the British Columbia Study Abroad (BCSA) Consortium.
 BCSA offers short-term study abroad opportunities and scholarships, and will help you apply to your program of choice.